aarushth/RayTracer/README.md

 ## Introduction
 This is a program that can render an image of customizable spheres, triangles, and light sources in 3D space.
 You can define where the position of the camera is, where it is pointing, how far away the image is in 3D space, the position of as many spheres and triangles they want, their colors in RGB values, their reflectivity, the position of the lights, and even the light's colors.
 ## Bugs
--Currently bugs in the rendering of triangles and their reflections when the triangle isn't perpendicular to the camera.
+- Currently bugs in the rendering of triangles and their reflections when the triangle isn't perpendicular to the camera.
--Program crashes when screen size or resolution of final image isn't a square.
 ## How to run
 Note: You must have eclipse or other java IDE's, and GIMP or another program that can view ppm files installed to be able to run this program.
 Download all the files into your eclispe-workspace, or wherever you save your projects, then in Eclipse, click create new project and create a new project with the same name as this file- "RayTracer".
 Then, open the Main class, and update the filePath variable to the filepath where you want the image to be saved, then click run.
 Then open the location where you saved the file, and open it in GIMP, or any other program that can open a file in the ppm file format.